Support available for sexual and blood borne infections

 - Pre-Exposure Prophylaxis (PrEP) is a highly effective, safe treatment taken to prevent HIV transmission.
 For more information on how PrEP works, guidance on how to access PrEP, or to do a quick assessment to see if PrEP is right for you, visit ontarioprep.ca.
 You can also access PrEP through York Region Sexual Health Clinics

-Additional ways to protect against BBIs:
+Additional ways to protect against blood borne infections (BBIs):

 - Harm reduction, or the use of various tools and strategies to prevent infection when people inject or use drugs